nishishailesh/astm_general/README.md

   * Some python 3 libraries like time,datetime,socket,serial

 ##### This project have astm_general.py file as sole code

-It can be used for both rs232 and TCP communication
-	manual edit of file required to select the mode
-It will save data sent by equipment in to a file in specified folder
+  * The program simply sends ACK on receipt of ENQ and LF from equipment
+  * The data received (from ENQ to EOT ) is saved in a file (see below)
-	manual edit of file to sepecify folder and log location It is up to user to decide what to do with this data (datbase interfacing) The file will contain everything between ENQ and EOT The program simply sends ACK on receipt of ENQ and LF from equipment
+  * It is up to user to decide what to do with this data (e.g. database interfacing)
+  * manual edit of file required for following
+    * to select the mode (tty or tcp)
+    * to select tty device (if tty mode)
+    * to select ip and port (if tcp mode)
+    * to specify folder for saving data files
+    * to specify file where log will be stored
+  * make file executable
+  '''
+  chmod +x astm_general.py
+  '''

 What Next
 	You need to write own program to read files saved